AFFORDABLE CARE ACT – WHAT IS IT?

 Well, you could either pay the tax and get an international health policy to cover you and your family abroad.
 Or you can purchase an Obamacare plan in the USA and get a separate global health plan excluding the USA.
-You might be able to source an ACA compliant expat health plan – but you should talk to your tax advisor.
+You should talk to your tax advisor.

 Important Notice: We are not tax or legal professionals and are just noting some widely know information.
 You should always talk to your legal and tax adviser first regarding the PPACA and how it might impact you and your family.